Play it safe

 - wear a face mask.
 Face masks continue to be mandatory.

 - there's a glass ban at all our beaches so don't bring glass to the beach.
 Your feet will thank you for it.

 - good hand hygiene is key – carry hand sanitiser with you and use it regularly after touching items and surfaces while you’re out.
 And don’t forget to wash your hands before you leave and when you return home.

-If you're heading to the beach, a reminder that the annual St Kilda Foreshore alcohol ban runs until 31 March, covering St Kilda's beaches and foreshore reserves from Langridge to Thackeray Street.
+If you're heading to the beach, a reminder that the annual St Kilda Foreshore alcohol ban runs from 1 November until 31 March, covering St Kilda's beaches and foreshore reserves from Langridge to Thackeray Street.